Your child’s smile means everything to us

 Your child’s healthy smile is our mission, and we take time to make every visit fun and educational – starting with the first time they walk in our door.
 We use a “tell-show-do” to help even the youngest patients understand what and why we’re doing what we do.
 Our specialists are caring and compassionate.

-Each time your child visits, we review oral hygiene practices, because that’s most important factor in minimizing the risk of dental cavities.
+Each time your child visits, we review oral hygiene practices, because that’s the most important factor in minimizing the risk of dental cavities.
 Focusing on good oral health starting with your child’s baby teeth also is important for their healthy development, including nutrition, learning, speech and psychosocial.

 Full range of dental services